aircrack-ng/aircrack-ng/.github/ISSUE_TEMPLATE/bug_report.md

 - Unless bugs are linked, one bug per ticket.
 - Don't worry about any of the items on the right panel (Assignee, Labels or Milestone), we will take care of them.

-The following must be taken to the forum first, as in these cases, it often turns out to be a technique issue or the issue is out of our control:
+The following must be taken to the GitHub Discussions first, as in these cases, it often turns out to be a technique issue or the issue is out of our control:

 - Not receiving any packets with airodump-ng or any other tool.
 - Can't crack a network.